rondons/Journey-Into-Cyber/writeups/tryhackme/Sustah.md

 The bust had been a success.

 ###### Author Note: I hope you've enjoyed this different kind of writeup.
-If you have any suggestions or comments please feel free to make them.
-This was made possible with the TryHackMe room Sustah and its design that inspired this short tale.
+If you have any suggestions or comments please feel free to reach out to my contacts at [whoami](https://rondons.github.io/Journey-Into-Cyber/whoami).

 ###### Also, if you can, check out [Watchdog2000](https://github.com/watchdog2000), the real one: